-All Concession Contracts have local content requirements, which are determined during the bidding process for each block and assessed at end of the expiry phase of each bock.
+All concession contracts have local content requirements, which are determined during the bidding process for each block and assessed at end of the expiry phase of each bock.
 If the committed level of local content is not met, the operator will be penalized.
 Penalties can be levied based on local content at the project level or at the expenditure level.
 Companies have to submit local content details as part of a regular quarterly report to the ANP.
-In 2018, the ANP introduced revised local content regulations which reduced the local content requirements for all blocks and fields held by Alvopetro to 50%.
-As at December 31, 2020, the Corporation does not have any local content penalties estimated or accrued.
+In 2018, the ANP introduced revised regulations to reduce the local content requirements for all blocks and fields held by Alvopetro to 50%.
+As at December 31, 2022, the Corporation does not have any local content penalties estimated or accrued.